kyverno/chainsaw/.release-notes/main.md

 - Added diff output in `assert` when an assertion fails
 - Added new binding `$namespace` containing the test namespace name
 - Added new `describe` collector to invoke `kubectl describe ...`
-- Added `modifiers` support in `apply` and `create` operations to modify resources before they are submitted to the cluster
+- Added `namespaceTemplate` support in configuration and test to allow customizing the test namespace before creation
-- Added `namespaceModifiers` support in `Test` and `Configuration` to modify test namespaces before they are submitted to the cluster
+- Added `template` support in configuration, test, step and operations to enable resource template processing
 - Improved KUTTL tests migration files rewrite logic, keeping the same file names
+- Added `--template` flag to enable/disable resource templating support from the command line

 ## 🔧 Fixes 🔧

+- Fixed scripts and collectors not working in docker container
 - Fixed an issue with `List` objects not loaded correctly
 - Fixed an issue when running `chainsaw migrate kuttl tests` twice on the same folder
 - Fixed an issue with `chainsaw migrate kuttl tests` potentially incorrect when a `TestStep` is present